46 min read

 Less than $2,000 estimated annual combined tax liability

-Businesses with a duration of 8 months or less, such as those operating during specific seasons or limited periods, may file TPT returns on a seasonal basis.
+Businesses with a duration of 8 months or less, such as those operating during specific seasons or limited periods.

 If a business wants to change its filing frequency, they can download the Business Account Update Form, complete it, and mail it to the designated address mentioned on the form.